gbif/dwc-dp/darwin-core-data-package-guide.md

 Table schemas are provided at `rs.tdwg.org` for each DwC-DP table.
 See [section 4](#4-dwc-dp-tables-non-normative) for an overview.
 These include all possible fields, primary keys and foreign key relationships a table can have.
 Use these to select the fields and keys that are applicable to your data.

 1. A DwC-DP table schema MUST have a `fields` property, with an array of **field descriptors** describing the fields/columns in the data file.
-It must follow the [Table Scheme specification][schema.fields], but the order and number of elements in `fields` MUST be the order and number of fields in the CSV file.
+It MUST follow the [Table Scheme specification][schema.fields], but the order and number of elements in `fields` MUST be the order and number of fields in the CSV file.
 See [section 3.5](#3.5-field-descriptors) for details.

 2. Each field in a DwC-DP table schema MUST be described with the field descriptor of the table schema provided at `rs.tdwg.org` for that table.
 For example, if you want to describe an `"eventID"` field in an `"event"` table, you MUST use the field descriptor for `"eventID"` in the table schema for `"event"` provided at `rs.tdwg.org`.
 Fields MUST NOT be misrepresented.
 Custom fields SHOULD NOT be added.